 Goal: To use a handheld 3D scanner and scan the lower legs of a woman for the purpose of creating a comfortable, wearable prosthesis for her injured leg.

 Tools used: Artec Eva, SOLIDWORKS, ZBrush, 3DS Max, Photoshop

 Designing a tailor-made prosthesis is more difficult than it might seem.
 Learn about the workflow and technology used to develop this prototype.

-This story began when a Russian girl named Olga decided to write to Can Touch, a Russian online service for industrial 3D printing, with a special request.
-Olga is into a very extreme sport, skydiving.
-One of her jumps, though, resulted in an injured gastrocnemius muscle on her right leg – she lost almost all muscle tissue, leaving her leg visibly different to the other one, and making Olga feel uneasy about the way she looked.
+This story began when a Russian girl named Olga decided to reach out to Can Touch, a Russian provider of industrial 3D printing services, with a special request.
+Olga is into a very risky sport, skydiving.
+One of her jumps, though, resulted in an injured gastrocnemius muscle on her right leg – she lost almost all muscle tissue, leaving her leg visibly different from the other one, and making Olga feel uneasy about the way she looked.
 So she wanted a prosthesis designed specifically to fit her leg.

 Prosthesis designing starts

 Can Touch got back to Olga and arranged a meeting with her to discuss what needed to be done to create a prosthesis.
 Together, they mapped out a plan, which included the following stages: